Jazz Bridge: Programs

-Jazz Bridge presents over 48 neighborhood concerts throughout the Delaware Valley every year from October through May in Collingswood, Willingboro, Philadelphia, Rosemont, and Cheltenham.
+Jazz Bridge presents over 48 neighborhood concerts throughout the Philadelphia metropolitan area every year from October through May in Collingswood, Willingboro, Philadelphia, Rosemont, and Cheltenham.

 Jazz Bridge also aids Philadelphia-area professional jazz and blues musicians and singers in crisis, e.g. Charlie Rice when he was wrongly accused of stealing gas and guitarist Monnette Sudler when she needed a lung transplant.

 Jazz Bridge has also been funded for special projects such as Philly Jazz: A View Through the Lens, a photography show by the city's best jazz photographers at the Kimmel Center of the Performing Arts, and an original musical, one man show - Last Call at the Downbeat - written and directed by Suzanne Cloud about Dizzy Gillespie's youthful sojourn in Philadelphia with musical direction by trumpeter Dwayne Eubanks for the Philadelphia International Festival of the Arts in 2013 at the Society Hill Playhouse.
 Jazz Bridge also partnered with Life Line Coalition to create a new Great Day in Philly group jazz photo taken by photographer Elena Bouvier with Mayor Michael Nutter in front of the John Coltrane House to raise money to rehabilitate the former home of the jazz great.